horrorbringer/km-help-desk/APPROVAL_WORKFLOW_TEST_SCENARIOS.md

 - Check ticket status = "assigned"
 - Check `ticket_approvals` table - should have 0 records
 - Check email logs - should only have ticket created/assigned emails

+**Note**: Approval is determined by **category settings**, not priority.
+The "IT Support" parent category requires approval, but subcategories like "Network & VPN" and "Application Access" have `requires_approval = false`, so they bypass approval even for high priority tickets.

 ---